 Wolf’s Lair and Gdańsk – A road trip through my birth country Poland (part 1)

-My story
+My personal story

-With that in mind my trips back to Poland usually involved around visiting family.
-I have lots of uncles, aunties and cousins.
 Before moving to Australia back in 2005, I did a quick solo trip through Poland via train visiting Warsaw and Krakau.
-And that was it, I haven’t done much else otherwise.
-Especially not being a tourist here.
-Although since I wrote this blog post, I have been to Krakau a few times and I love it every time!
+And that was it, I haven’t explored much of Poland otherwise.
+Especially not as a tourist.
+Although since I wrote this blog post, I have been to Krakow a few times and I love it every time!

 A road trip through my birth country Poland